 At Susman Godfrey we take seriously our obligation as lawyers to use our skills and position in society to make our communities better places to live.
 Our attorneys are committed to improving the law and the legal system by representing or counseling those who cannot afford to pay for legal services.
 We encourage our attorneys to participate in pro bono opportunities, and we make firm resources available to ensure our pro bono efforts are meaningful and effective.
 The pro bono matters we have handled are diverse but share our goal of achieving justice for our clients and handling the cases with the same vigor we handle cases for our paying clients.
-The cases described below illustrate a sample our approach and philosophy.
+The cases described below illustrate the variety and importance of the matters we litigate pro bono.

 Lead Attorney: Geoffrey Harrison, Partner Geoffrey Harrison joined Susman Godfrey in 1993.
 He handles a wide variety of high-stakes, commercial litigation matters for plaintiffs and defendants, and has considerable litigation experience in accounting malpractice, antitrust, domestic and international arbitrations, contract disputes, environmental exposure, equipment leasing, fiduciary duty, fraud, oil and gas, securities, shareholder derivative, toxic torts, trade secrets, and other types of litigation.